nashpitre/nashpitre.github.io/blog/_posts/working on my return.md

+---
+layout: post
 Date: 02/12/17

-# Working On My Return
+title: Working On My Return
+---

 I feel inspiration creeping back in.
 After a rough month, everything is beginning to become stable again, and I'm excited about the upcoming projects I'll be working on.